korostelevm/scampage_blog/README.md

 };
 ```

 The data then is formatted nicely with pretty icons and sent as a message to a Telegram chat set up by the attacker.

-Redirecting to `/auth/login/2` takes the user to the billing page where credit card info will be captured:
+This route then redirects to `/auth/login/2` and the user is taken to the billing page where their credit card info will be captured:

 ```js
 [...]